 Other students stayed at school and simply didn’t eat.
 As their stomachs growled throughout the afternoon, it became harder and harder for them to focus on the lessons and learn.

-The founder of the school got an idea.
+Then, the school’s founder had an idea.
 What they needed was a cow.

-The founder’s own father had been a cattle farmer, so he knew how beneficial a cow could be for a family — or a school — in poverty.
+The founder’s own father was a cattle farmer, so he knew how beneficial a cow could be for a family — or a school — in poverty.
 The only problem was that the school couldn’t afford one.